HenSch90/SiD/Modul-D3_Wohnen_Finanzen_Baöfg_Erwerb.md

 ka:

-vc1: SHOW q1 IF wohnel!=1

-vc3: SHOW q2 IF wohnel=1

-vc2: SHOW q3, ao2 IF wohnel=1 OR wohnwg=1
+vc: SHOW q2, ao2 IF wohnel=1 OR wohnwg=1

 av1: number: 3 stellig : 1 TO 999